lntran26/gridsearchcv_cli/project/README.md

                         name='<stdout>' mode='w' encoding='utf-8'>)
 ```

-The output from the program should be the rankings of MLPR models created from all combinations of input hyperparameter values.
+The output from the program provides the rankings of MLPR models created from all combinations of input hyperparameter values.
 For instance, the result for running with the default model on a toy data set with 100 examples (train_data_100) is:
 ```
 $ ./gridsearch.py inputs/train_data_100